-We will work closely with you to select flights which are as cost-effective as possible for your client while getting the band on site with plenty of time for sound check and setup.
+We'll work closely with you to choose flights which are as cost-effective as possible for your client while getting the band on site with plenty of time for sound check and setup.
 We're very conscious of leaving enough allowance for flight delays, slow transfers or late-running production setup for sound check.
 We politely request that flights depart from London airports not before 9am (if the band are flying out on the day of the event), as a 9am flight = 5am wakeup so any earlier is too tiring.
-We strongly suggest that flight times and availablity are checked early on in the booking process, and definitely prior to contracting, to ensure that it’s possible to get the band on site at a suitable time with enough contingency built in.
+We strongly suggest that flight times and availability are checked early on in the booking process, and definitely prior to contracting, to ensure that it’s possible to get the band on site at a suitable time with enough contingency built in.

-Most LMI bands will need single-occupancy accommodation in a good-quality hotel (in Europe we advise this typically means 4* or higher / in MEA 5*) – please check with us if you’re unsure of your band’s requirements.
+Most of our bands will need single-occupancy accommodation in a good-quality hotel (in Europe we advise this typically means 4* or higher / in MEA 5*) – please check with us if you’re unsure of your band’s requirements.
 We politely request double-sized beds (not single size), en suite bathrooms, air conditioned rooms, 24 hour reception, and 24 hour check-in and check-out (where possible).
 We recommend booking a hotel as close to your venue as possible to minimise transfer times.
 We can only agree to the band being divided between multiple hotels where no other option is possible.

 Some LMI bands including most party bands will also have a dressing room rider – please see Will there be a dressing room rider?

 Late-running (or non-arriving) transfers are a common cause of problems on overseas events, so it’s important that ground transfers are pre-booked for us through a reliable and trusted local car or bus company.
 We’ll ask you to share the company name and contact number with us, and for drivers to hold signs showing the band name for all collections.
 Where possible it’s helpful for drivers to be English-speaking.
-Please allow sufficient space in vehicles for instruments and luggage.
+Please allow plenty of space in vehicles for instruments and luggage.

 1. Bad audio production or sound crew